-It would often be highly important, with reference to religious and Suppressive efeducational purposes, to address the dissenting ministers of the country as well as the clergy; but although there is a dissenting minister in efforts. nearly every parish in the kingdom, there are no means of knowing fects on religious and educational teacher, although it would often be highly important.
+It would often be highly important, with reference to religious and educational purposes, to address the dissenting ministers of the country as well as the clergy; but although there is a dissenting minister in nearly every parish in the kingdom, there are no means of knowing his name, so as to suppressive enaddress him, as a resident religious and moral teacher, although it would often be highly important.

-Suppressive effects on religious and educational efforts. his name, so as to address him, as a resident religious and moral
+Suppressive effects on religious and educational efforts.